Everyone

 An employer may choose to caution an employee, advising that if the change does not happen a more formal disciplinary process may be required.
 A caution can also be used during informal management of performance.
 If there is no improvement or visible effort made by the employee, the employer may put a formal performance improvement in place with the employee.

 These sorts of issues do not need to be a big deal.
-Good communication between employers and employees helps to build good employment relationships and prevent more serious issues arising.
+Good communication between employers and employees helps to build good The way in which employers, employees, and sometimes unions, relate and behave towards each other.
+An employment relationship starts when an employee accepts an offer of employment.